-Fast-loading trucks (also known as fast-loading trucks) involve transporting smaller, more urgent LTL loads (less than a truck load) within a specific time frame and, usually, to a single customer or location.
-Hot shot blasting loads are generally delivered using medium duty trucks that tow flatbed trailers.
-Popular trucks generally charge per mile, and drivers set their own prices, so rates vary widely.
-The charges change from one route to the next and per driver, depending on fuel costs, the mile per gallon of your truck/trailer combination, and the likelihood of picking up a return trip.
+Fast-loading trucks, also known as hot shot trucking, involve transporting smaller, more urgent LTL (less than a truckload) loads within a specific timeframe and usually to a single customer or location.
+These loads are typically delivered using medium duty trucks that tow flatbed trailers.
+Rates vary widely as popular truckers generally charge per mile and set their own prices.
+The charges depend on the route, fuel costs, the mile per gallon of the truck/trailer combination, and the likelihood of picking up a return trip.

 The prices are also based on the specific job at hand, such as how fragile the equipment is and how quickly it needs to be moved.
 Hot shot trucking is a type of transport that moves relatively smaller and more urgent loads to accessible locations.
 The most common vehicles used are standard heavy-duty pickup trucks that transport agricultural equipment or appliances.
 The most popular form of road transport is to use smaller vehicles to transport smaller loads on tight deadlines.